Optimal Shrinkage of Singular Values

 \item Finally, by concatenating the zero shrinker and the shrinker $\eta^{**}$ precisely at the point $x_0$ where their asymptotic losses cross, one obtains a shrinker which is continuous ($x_0>\beta^{1/4}$) or possibly discontinuous ($x_0=\beta^{1/4}$).
 However, this shrinker always has a well-defined asymptotic loss.
-This loss dominates the asymptotic loss of any proper shrinker. \end{itemize}
+This loss dominates the asymptotic loss of any conservative shrinker.